 If you aren’t familiar with blondies and haven't had them before, they're basically blonde brownies and do not contain any chocolate.
 At my house, my family will always request blondies over traditional brownies any day and for any occasion.
 They are soft and moist in the center, get their amazing flavor from brown sugar, and will satisfy any sweet tooth.

 It wasn’t until I was in my 30's that I had the honor of tasting my first blondie.
 Although I'm incredibly sad it took that long in life.

 And I have to say, ever since tasting my first blondie, they've been the most often eaten and most often requested dessert in our house.

 While traditional blondies call for brown sugar, to lighten this up and make them no sugar and low carb, we used the Swerve brown sugar substitute, which is made from erythritol.

 If you haven’t yet cooked with erythritol, it can be substituted one for one in recipes and comes in granular, brown, and confectioners sugar.
 Swerve has zero calories, it's natural, and measures, tastes, and bakes like sugar.
 Each serving only has 0 net carbs!

 Some people say that erythritol has a cooling effect, so you feel a cooling sensation in your mouth when you are eating the treat.
 I felt this mildly myself and neither my husband or son reported that effect.

 How do keto blondies compare to regular blondies?

-Being that our traditional Blondie recipe is our favorite family dessert, I was skeptical on how swapping brown sugar for swerve and regular flour for almond flour would be.
+Being that our traditional Blondie recipe is our favorite family dessert, I was skeptical about how swapping brown sugar for Swerve and regular flour for almond flour would be.

 I’m happy to report the low-carb blondies were just delicious!
 Stopping at 2 and not eating more was a tough one.